datajango/nypl_pd_collection_grab/README.md

 The POC takes a term such as "Aegypten" and searches for matches, it then creates a folder with the UUID of the collection and proceeds to download every image.

-Top level folders are created.
+Top level folders are created using the UUID which is unique.

 ![top-level-folders](./top-level-folders.png)

 The sub-folders contain the downloaded images from each collection.
+All image sizes are downloaded, but a filter can be applied to download only a specific size.

 ![sub-folder-egyptian](./sub-folder-egyptian.png)